joshkunz/tiddly-docker/README.md

 | -------- | ----------- |
 | `WIKI_PATH` | Instead of `/wiki` this path will be used in the container. |
 | `DISABLE_AUTO_INIT` | By default, the container will initialize the `WIKI_PATH` directory with a new empty wiki if there is no wiki manifest in the folder.
 If this environment is set to `true` (that exact text) it will disable this initialization behavior. |

+This container is also available as [`jkz0/tiddly`](https://hub.docker.com/repository/docker/jkz0/tiddly) on Docker Hub.

 [TiddlyWiki]: https://tiddlywiki.com